 Monday to Friday 9:00 a.m. to 3:00 p.m., except on the last day of the month when they are only issued from 9AM to 10 AM

-A marriage license is valid for 60 days, beginning 24 hours after issuance.
+A marriage license is valid for 60 calendar days, beginning the day after it is issued.

 - If both applicants are 18 years of age or older, no consents are required.

 - One parent alone may consent to a minor's marriage if:

 - The other parent has been missing for one year preceding the application;

 - The parents are divorced and the consenting parent was given sole custody of the child when the divorce decree was awarded;

 - The other parent has been judged incompetent; or the other parent is deceased.

 - Parents, guardians or other people consenting to the marriage of a minor must personally appear and acknowledge or execute their consent before the town or city clerk or some other authorized official.
 If the notarized affidavit is made before an official outside of the State of New York, it must be accompanied by a certificate of authentication when the consent is filed in New York State.

 A person is required to provide proof of age by submitting a birth certificate.

 A person must establish identity.
 Identity related documents: